 By recording a role-play video just once, Chemmart Pharmacy can send it to everyone – all over Australia – and be confident that their team can handle the questionnaire moving forward.
 If they had to train every employee individually, it would have cost a lot of money and taken a lot of time.

-Screencast videos are perfect for when you need to train your audience on how to use complicated software applications, websites or any other process or program on a computer.
+Screencast, or screen capture videos, are perfect for when you need to train your audience on how to use complicated software applications, websites or any other process or program on a computer.
 Betfair used a screencast video to educate their customers on how to use the new beta version of their betting website application.

 Screencast videos work well in this example because they offer the best way to show how to use the software.
 This provides Betfair with a great opportunity to highlight the new features of their software and show their customers how to use them.
 For complicated software and internet applications, screencasts give customers a great way to visually see how the system works.